-One of the benefits of using GAfE on the iPads is that once the kids are logged in, they do not need to sign out!
+One of the benefits of using Google Apps on the iPads is that once the kids are logged in, they do not need to sign out!
 To access a different user, it’s just a matter of switching accounts.
-The teacher can model what to do at each screen as the students follow along on their iPads to switch the accounts.
-With familiarity and practice the kids will pick up on the pattern and acquire speed to switching accounts.
+If you a whole class set of iPads that live in your room, this is rocking!
+However if you have a small set or share devices with another class, the kids have easy access to their peers’ accounts.
+It’s a matter of embedding that habit of switching accounts every time they are done in their accounts.
 Below is a visual demonstrating how simple it is for students to switch their own accounts.

 Since I worked with students in a small group with iPads, I was able to make sure they were tapping on the correct user account.
 We had a talk about being careful not to choose the wrong picture, because if they did it was like working on someone else’s paper or putting your name on the wrong paper.
 It’s always important to have some type of a digital citizenship talk with your students, regardless of their age.

-When I was working with TK, we had access to six iPads two days out of the week.
-We shared the iPads with two other classes who also used GAfE.
+When I was working with TK (4 and 5 year olds), we had access to six iPads two days out of the week.
+We shared the iPads with two other classes who also used Google Apps.
 We were able to sign three classes onto the iPads (that was about 16 students to each iPad).
-TK accessed GAfE on the iPads during 15 minute centers.
+TK accessed Google Apps on the iPads during 15 minute centers.
 In that time, my students were able to switch accounts, navigate through Google Classroom to access the assignment, and start working on the assignment.
 Some assignments took more than one day, and that was okay!
-My point is, GAfE on iPads is possible!

 Before Setting up iPads

 - Create a Google Classroom and write down your class code.

 - Be sure to have a list of your students’ school Google email addresses and passwords